thansgit/my-portfolio/src/components/three/utils/README.md

 ## Best Practices

+1. **Organization**:

-1. **Organization**: Keep related constants and types together
+   - Keep related constants and types together
+   - Group functions by related functionality
+   - Maintain clear separation of concerns

+2. **Naming**:

-2. **Naming**: Use clear, descriptive names for constants and types
+   - Use clear, descriptive names for constants and types
+   - Follow consistent naming conventions
+   - Use prefixes for related constants (e.g., `CAMERA_`, `MATERIAL_`)

+3. **Documentation**:

-3. **Documentation**: Document complex types and utility functions
+   - Document complex types and utility functions
+   - Include usage examples for non-obvious functions
+   - Explain parameters and return values

-4. **Memory Management**: Include utilities for proper resource cleanup
+4. **Memory Management**:

+   - Include utilities for proper resource cleanup
+   - Implement dispose patterns for Three.js objects
+   - Prevent memory leaks with proper cleanup functions

+5. **Reusability**:

-5. **Reusability**: Create utilities that can be reused across components
+   - Create utilities that can be reused across components
+   - Design functions with clear inputs and outputs
+   - Avoid side effects in utility functions

+6. **Type Safety**:
+   - Use strict TypeScript typing
+   - Provide generics where appropriate
+   - Define union and intersection types for complex cases

 ## Adding New Utilities

 When adding new utilities:

 1. Place them in the appropriate file based on their purpose
-2. Export them from the `index.ts` file
+2. Export them from the `index.ts` file for easy importing
-3. Document their usage with examples
+3. Document their usage with examples and parameter descriptions
 4. Ensure they follow the existing patterns and naming conventions
 5. Add proper TypeScript types for all parameters and return values

+This utilities directory serves as the foundation for the scalable and maintainable Three.js architecture of the project, providing consistent patterns and helper functions that make the rest of the codebase more concise and reliable.